-I have lived beside the St. Lawrence River and Lock 23 for over 30 years… but for much of that I had no idea what lay under the water out there.
+I have lived beside the St. Lawrence River and Lock 23 for over 30 years… but for much of that time I had no idea what lay under the water out there.
 Oh, we’d noticed unusual surface flow patterns now and then, how the depth moved substantially up or down without reason, waves that seemed to move upstream.
 Strange.
 As our kids got older and went out in boats with friends, they’d tell us about spots where they could actually stand!

 As we’ve become acquainted with all that’s Lock 23, we’ve become skilled at guiding novice divers safely in addition to giving experienced divers an exciting ride!
 The Lock 23 dive group was born a few years ago and we’ve never looked back.
 Here’s to another season!